-Answer the following questions honestly to see if you are helping yourself get a winning job offer or hurting your chances at securing a highly-coveted sales job.
+Answer the following questions honestly to see if you are helping yourself get a winning job offer or hurting your chances at securing a top sales job.

 1. After the first interview you don’t get moved forward to the next step.
 You: